 When the student is ready to take the defense examination, the Supervisor (not the student) will arrange the date and time with the committee and then notify the Assistant Program Officer who will reserve a room.
 The Assistant Program Officer will notify the student and the committee regarding these arrangements.

-The candidate must defend the dissertation before the dissertation committee in a public oral examination.
-The grade of the oral examination is decided by a majority of the committee, subject to the condition that at least one of the additional readers must belong to the majority.
+The candidate must defend the dissertation before the examination committee in a public oral examination.
+The grade of the oral examination is decided by a majority of the committee.
 The grades are: Pass, Pass with minor revisions, Pass with major revisions, Fail.
 The committee may designate an outstanding performance with a special grade of Pass with Honors on the dissertation and/or the defense.
 In this case, the Chair of the committee will write a letter to this effect and it will be put in the student’s file.

 The student must obtain the rules and requirements for dissertation deposit from the Dissertation Librarian in the Mina Rees Library.